Shiba Inu exercise & Fitness Guide

 Mental Stimulation

-The Shiba Inu occupies a unique position among medium breeds, weighing 17-23 lbs and carrying a temperament shaped by the non-sporting group's heritage.
+The Shiba Inu stands out among medium breeds, weighing 17-23 lbs and carrying a temperament shaped by the non-sporting group's heritage.
 Mental engagement during activity sessions multiplies the benefit — a training walk where the animal practices commands is more valuable than the same distance walked passively.

 Indoor Activities